 Standard interest rate

 In calculating your housing costs the Bank of England’s average mortgage interest rate is used.
-From 6th July 2015 this is 3.12% (it was previously 3.63%).
+From May 2023 this is 2.65%.
 The standard rate applies regardless of what your own mortgage rate is.

 Some homeowners may have actual interest rates that are lower than the standard rate used to calculate SMI payments.
 This means they receive more SMI than required to meet the payments due to their lender.
 These payments can only be credited to their mortgage account.

 How much of my loan will be met?

 You should enter the outstanding balance on your mortgage or other housing loan in the calculator.
 However, there is a cap of £200,000 or in some cases £100,000.
 The cap rules are: